Real-Time Streaming overview

 Performance in poor network conditions

-Limited performance in poor network conditions.
+Limited resilience in poor network conditions.

 Compatibility

-• Native client: Compatible with mainstream operating systems.
+• Native: Compatible with major operating systems.

 • HLS: Good compatibility.